 There are a variety of definitions for 'birds'.
 This is especially so for fowls and poultry.
-To aid interpretation all birds are grouped into caged bird, fowls, peafowls, pigeons and poultry.
-Examples of each type are given (in brackets).
+To aid interpretation, birds have been separated into groups that are listed alphabetically in this table.
+These groups include caged birds, fowls, peafowls, pigeons, and poultry.
+Examples of birds within each group are shown in brackets in the heading.